dtinth/hacktoberfest-open-hack-day-bkk-2019/README.md

 ## Development

 To view, open `index.html` in your browser.
 No build tools needed.
+Edit the event description in `description.html`.

 ## Deployment